 Format requirements Document size The EIS and accompanying appendices are to be produced on A4 size and are to be capable of being photocopied.
-Each PDF file should not be larger than 10 megabytes (MB) and must meet the accessibility requirements described in the Adobe Acrobat X Pro Accessibility Guide: PDF Accessibility Overview, available at: www.adobe.com/accessibility/products/acrobat/training.html Format and style The format and style of the document is to be appropriate for publication on the Internet.
-Plans, maps, diagrams and other illustrative material All plans, maps, diagrams and other illustrative material is to be provided at a suitable scale and must be included in a PDF format so that they are legible and easily understood.
-Plans and maps are to be located within the appropriate EIS chapter/s, as close as possible to where referenced in the text.
+Each PDF file should not be larger than 10 MB and must meet the accessibility requirements described in the Adobe Acrobat X Pro Accessibility Guide: PDF Accessibility Overview, available at: www.adobe.com/accessibility/products/acrobat/training.html Format and style The format and style of the document is to be appropriate for publication on the Internet.
+Plans, maps, diagrams and other illustrative material All plans, maps, diagrams, and other illustrative material is to be provided at a suitable scale and must be included in a PDF format so that they are legible and easily understood.
+Plans, maps and diagrams are to be located within the appropriate EIS chapter/s, as close as possible to where referenced in the text.
 Plans, maps and diagrams are to be to scale on A4 or A3 size with the scale clearly displayed on each.
 The plan, map or diagram is also to state the original size (e.g. A1).
 Each should be in colour, where possible, and have a resolution between 300 and 900 dpi.
+Locations All geographical coordinates throughout the EIS are to be provided in latitude and longitude against the Geocentric Datum of Australia 2020 (GDA2020).
+Elevations Elevations detailed within the EIS are to be provided to Australian Height Datum (AHD).
+Plans, maps and diagrams included in the EIS should have contours at suitable increments relevant to the scale, location, potential impacts and component of the project.
+References All sources must be appropriately referenced using the Harvard standard.
+The reference list should include the address of any Internet webpages used as data sources.
+Spatial data file format re equirements File names File names are to be descriptive and provided in one of the following formats: ESRI file geodatabase (.GDB) - preferred ESRI Shapefiles.
+GDB/shape Data attributes